Skip to main content

 DOC lectures meet three times a week in large rooms that can accommodate the approximately 300 students enrolled in each one.
 The lectures are taught by instructors who have earned PhD degrees, so students should refer to them using the “Dr.” title.
 DOC lectures are designed to provide students with context for course readings and assignments, and to facilitate discussion between students and lecturers about critical reading, writing, and course materials.

-DOC sections meet once a week in DOC 1 and twice a week in DOC 2 and DOC 3.
-Fewer than 16 students are enrolled in each DOC discussion section, and sections are taught by graduate student Teaching Assistants (or instructors who hold a Masters or PhD degree) in smaller classrooms.
-DOC sections supplement DOC lectures: they are designed to provide students with further guidance on course readings and assignments, and to facilitate discussion between students and teaching assistants about critical reading, writing, and course materials.
+DOC discussion sections meet once a week in DOC 1 and twice a week in DOC 2 and DOC 3.
+Up to 16 students are enrolled in each DOC discussion section, and sections are taught by graduate student Teaching Assistants (or instructors who hold a Masters or PhD degree) in smaller classrooms.
+DOC discussion sections supplement DOC lectures: they are designed to provide students with further guidance on course readings and assignments, and to facilitate discussion between students and teaching assistants about critical reading, writing, and course materials.

 How do I know who my Teaching Assistant is?